 If your partner sponsored you to become a permanent resident and your relationship with your sponsor ends, your sponsor is still financially responsible for you for 3 years after you are granted permanent residence.
 If your sponsor cannot or will not continue to support you during the 3-year sponsorship period, you can apply for social assistance to support yourself.

-If you sponsored your partner and your relationship ends, be aware that you are the one who is financially responsible for your partner until the 3-year sponsorship period ends.
-If he or she goes on social assistance during the sponsorship period, even if you are no longer together, you will likely have to repay the government for this money.
+If you sponsored your partner and your relationship ends, it is important that you understand that you are the one who is financially responsible for your partner until the 3-year sponsorship period ends.
+If your partner goes on social assistance during the sponsorship period, even if you are no longer together, you will likely have to repay the government for this money.

 Refugees and persons needing protection

 If you are in Canada and you have been found to be a Convention Refugee or a person in need of protection, you cannot be removed from Canada just because your relationship has ended.
-If you made your refugee claim with your partner and you want to end the relationship, you may be able to separate your claim from your partner before the refugee hearing.
+If you made your refugee claim together with your partner and you want to end the relationship, you may be able to separate your claim from your partner’s claim before the refugee hearing.
 To do this you should get your own lawyer.
-You should tell your lawyer if you were abused by your partner, if you were forced to sign any documents, or if you fear your partner or family members in your home country.
+You should tell your lawyer if you were abused by your partner, if you were forced to sign any documents, or if you are afraid of your partner or family members in your home country.

 If your refugee claim fails, you may be able to appeal the decision to the Refugee Appeal Division (RAD).
-There are very short timelines to file an appeal and submit all of your documents.
+You only have a short time to file an appeal and submit all of your documents.
 Not all refugee claimants have access to the RAD.
 For example, you cannot appeal to the RAD if you are from a designated (Safe) Country of Origin (DCO).

 The government developed a list of countries that they consider to be “safe” called Designated (Safe) Countries of Origin (DCO).
 It is important to find out if you come from a DCO because the timelines for refugee claims from a DCO are very short and your options are limited if your claim fails.
 You should talk to an immigration lawyer about this as quickly as possible.